innovationOUtside/LLM-playground/to-play-with.md

 - Question extractor "extract question/answer pairs automatically from existing textual data" ?can we do the same with a local LLM, not ChatGPT? https://github.com/nestordemeure/question_extractor

+- chat UI with hooks to a large number of local LLMs https://github.com/deep-diver/LLM-As-Chatbot
+-
 See also: *ReAct-Based Patterns*

 ## ReAct-Based Patterns